newcleo-dev-team/lbh15/joss/paper.md

 A standardization of the methods is necessary to guarantee homogeneity, reproducibility, and comparability of the numerical results.
 This standardization is particularly important considering the growing community of users with robust quality assurance needs.

-With a growing community of users and considering quality assurance needs for the engineering studies, a standardization of the approaches becomes necessary to guarantee homogeneity, reproducibility and comparability of the numerical results.
 This is an essential point to ensure effective and successful projects in both industry and research environments, especially for nuclear science and engineering.
 As well, *new*cleo pursues efforts for data standardization to develop new units of lead-cooled fast reactors (*LFR*).